leogremes/42sp_Phase1/README.md

 ##### 🇺🇸 > Projects developed during first phase of formation.

 ## LIBFT
+(Entregue em 20/06/2022 // Delivered in June 20th, 2022)
-🇧🇷 > O objetivo desse projeto é criar a nossa própria biblioteca em C para conhecermos e aprendermos o funcionamento das principais funções<br>
+🇧🇷 > O Objetivo deste projeto é criar a própria bilbioteca em C com as principais funções.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;O repositório do projeto está da maneira que foi entregue em 20/06/2022.<br>
-🇺🇸 > The goal of this project is to create our own library in C to know and learn how the main functions work.<br>
+🇺🇸 > The project goal is to create our own library in C with the main functions.<br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The project repository is the same that was delivered in June 20th 2022.<br>
+## GNL
+(Entregue em 28/06/2022 // Delivered in June 28th, 2022)
+🇧🇷 > O objetivo é criar uma função em C que retorne 1 linha de um arquivo cada vez que for chamada.<br>
+🇺🇸 > The goal is to create a C function that returns 1 line from a file each time it is called.<br>